adzcai/rlbook/book/7_exploration/exploration.md

 ### Exploration in deterministic MDPs

 Let us address the exploration problem in a *deterministic* MDP where taking action $a$ in state $s$ always leads to the state $P(s, a) \in \S$.
 In this simple setting, there will be no "automatic" exploration due to randomness, so our strategy must actively explore new states.
 One simple strategy is to visit every possible state-action pair to learn the entire MDP.
 Then, once the MDP is known, we can use DP to solve for the optimal policy.
-(This should remind you of the {prf:ref}`etc` algorithm.)
+(This should remind you of the {ref}`etc` algorithm.)

 ::::{prf:definition} Explore-then-exploit (for deterministic MDPs)
 :label: explore_then_exploit